DOI-USGS/dataretrieval-python/README.md

 Resources are available primarily for maintenance and responding to user questions.
 Priorities on the development of new features are determined by the `dataretrieval` development team.

+## Acknowledgments
+This material is partially based upon work supported by the National Science Foundation (NSF) under award 1931297.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.

 ## Disclaimer

 This software is in the public domain because it contains materials that originally came from the U.S. Geological Survey,